Squeaky Flotilla

 The phishing campaign appears to rely on both compromising vulnerable websites and purchasing domains as a means of facilitating the campaign’s infrastructure.

-To determine the extent of the campaign, we used PhishTank’s (PT) regularly-updated list of submitted phishing domains.
-Scanning purely for domains with the keyword “plala”, we can observe the following list of malicious/compromised domains:
+To determine the extent of the campaign, we used PhishTank’s (PT) database of submitted phishing domains.
+Scanning purely for domains with the keyword “plala”, we can observe over 30 malicious/compromised domains.
+Some recent examples include:

-If we expand our definition of a campaign site to include the frequently used /Sites/index.html filepath, we see an even greater list of malicious/compromised domains:
+If we expand our definition to include the frequently used /Sites/index.html filepath, there are over 80 malicious/compromised domains.
+Examples of these include:

 Here, the earliest known Plala campaign domain appears in the PT database on May 21st of 2025.